|Fedeeral German Navy - 7. S-Squadron|

 The boats "S74 Nerz" and "S77 Dachs" moored at the Arsenal - Picture: K. Heidemann

 In his speach to the crews of the two boats and the guests the commander of the 7.
-S-Boat-Squadron, Fregattenkapitän C. Meyer, pointed out that both crews had maintained the boats so well in spite of mot being ready for sea since spring of 2011, that they had been able to proceed on their own keel during their last voyage in their duty for the German Navy from their homeport to the MArs Wilhelmshaven.
+S-Boat-Squadron, Fregattenkapitän C. Meyer, pointed out that both crews had maintained the boats so well in spite of that they had been reported as taken out of readiness-for-sea since spring of 2011, that they had been able to proceed on their own keel on their last voyage while still part of German Navy from their homeport to MArs Wilhelmshaven.

 Complement "S77 Dachs" and guests on the Arsenal pier - Picture: K. Heidemann

 He also pointed out, that all crewmembers would get a follow-on-job in the 7.
-S-Squadron and with that could contribute to the readines for action of the remaining 8 boats.
+S-Squadron and with that could contribute to the readines for action of the remaining eight boats.

 Subsequently the crews and their guests fell in line on board their boats and the commanding officers ordered: "Lower colours and pennant"